ST10253866/BudgetBuddy/README.md

 -Comments are used to describe certain variables that play an important role in the program.

--All data for this application will be stored in a firestore Database.
+-All data for this application will be stored in a fire store Database.

 -The application will have validation of data inputs.